 Initial training is required by those with little or no previous experience or certification on specific training standards.

-Refresher training is for those who can confirm that they have had previous training and experience on specific equipment and machinery, but their skills need updating or their D&T Association certification is out of date within a reasonable period of time.
+Refresher training is for those who can confirm that they have had previous training and experience on specific equipment and machinery, but their skills need updating or their Design and Technology Association certification is out of date within a reasonable period of time.

 How long does it take to train?